BlockchainCommons/bc-ur/README.md

 #include <bc-ur/bc-ur.hpp>
 ```

-The highest-level APIs are found in `urencoder.hpp` and `urdecoder.hpp`.
+The highest-level APIs are found in `ur-encoder.hpp` and `ur-decoder.hpp`.

 ## Notes for Maintainers

 Before accepting a PR that can affect build or unit tests, make sure the following sequence of commands succeeds: